flyingmachine/brave-clojure-web/content/getting-started.md

 more later on, but for now the main thing you need to understand is
 this:

 - The JVM executes Java bytecode.
 For example, you can view the Java programming language as a DSL for emitting Java bytecode.
 - JAR files contain Java bytecode.
 You can refer to JAR files as Java programs.
--   There is a Java program, `clojure.jar`, which, when executed, reads Clojure source code and produces Java bytecode
+- There is a Java program, `clojure.jar`, which, when executed, reads Clojure source code and produces Java bytecode.
--   That Java bytecode then gets executed by the JVM process which is already running `clojure.jar`
+- That Java bytecode then gets executed by the JVM process which is already running `clojure.jar`.

-Now that we've got our heads straight regarding what Clojure is, let's actually build a freakin Clojure program!
+Now that we've got our heads straight regarding what Clojure is, let's actually build a freakin' Clojure program!

 ## Leiningen